MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-help-change-feed-table-groups.md

 [!INCLUDE [sqlserver2022-asdb-fabric](../../includes/applies-to-version/sqlserver2022-asdb-fabric.md)]

-Returns metadata that is used to configure change feed table groups for Fabric Mirrored Databases.
+Returns metadata that is used to configure change feed table groups.

+This system stored procedure view is used for:

+- The Azure Synapse Link feature for SQL Server instances and Azure SQL Database.
+For more information, see [Manage Azure Synapse Link for SQL Server and Azure SQL Database](../../sql-server/synapse-link/synapse-link-sql-server-change-feed-manage.md).
+- The Fabric Mirrored Database feature for Azure SQL Database.
+For more information, see [Microsoft Fabric mirrored databases (Preview)](/fabric/database/mirrored-database/overview).

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|